Greek Dark Ages: Culture

 Geometric-style box in the shape of a barn.
 On display in the Ancient Agora Museum in Athens, housed in the Stoa of Attalus.
 From early geometric cremation burial of a wealthy pregnant woman, 850 BC.

 With the collapse of the palatial centers, no more monumental stone buildings were built, and the practice of wall painting may have ceased.
 Writing in the Linear B script also ceased, and vital trade links were lost as towns and villages were abandoned.
 Writing in the Linear B script ended particularly due to the redistributive palace economy crashing; there was no longer a need to keep records about commerce.
 The population of Greece declined.
 The world of organized state armies, kings, officials, and redistributive systems disappeared.
 Most of the information about the period comes from burial sites and the grave goods contained within them.

 The emerging fragmented, localized, and autonomous cultures lacked cultural and aesthetic cohesion and are noted for their diversity of material cultures in pottery styles (e.g. conservative in Athens, eclectic in Knossos), burial practices, and settlement structures.
 The Protogeometric style of pottery was stylistically simpler than earlier designs, characterized by lines and curves.
 On the other hand, generalizations about the "Dark Age Society" are considered simplifications, because the range of cultures throughout Greece at the time cannot be grouped into a single "Dark Age Society" category.

-Tholos tombs are found in Early Iron Age Thessaly and in Crete but not in general elsewhere, and cremation was the dominant rite in Attica but nearby in the Argolid, it was inhumation.
+Tholos tombs are found in Early Iron Age Thessaly and in Crete but not in general elsewhere, and cremation was the dominant rite in Attica but nearby in the Argolid, it was burial.
 Some former sites of Mycenaean palaces, such as Argos or Knossos, continued to be occupied; the fact that other sites experienced an expansive "boom time" of a generation or two before they were abandoned has been associated by James Whitley with the "big-man social organization", which is based on personal charisma and is inherently unstable: he interprets Lefkandi in this light.